larsthorup/testrunner/README.md

 # @larsthorup/testrunner

-How to build a test runner.
+How to build a minimalistic test runner.

 Requirements: